 For years consumers have desired holidays, much like other products.
 The first holidays (taken abroad) by the masses were ‘package holidays’ whereby all the hassle was taken away, when you presented yourself at the airport.

-The package holiday got you through the airport and onto the fight, which took you to an airport (near the resort) and then you signposted to awaiting buses which took you to your hotel.
+The package holiday got you through the airport and onto the flight, which took you to an airport (near the resort) and then you were signposted to awaiting buses which took you to your hotel.

 Then came self-catering holidays whereby flights, accommodation, and transport to and from the resorts were provided.

-As time moved on, holiday companies introduced, adventure, duel destinations, build your own holiday, line building holidays and go west globe holidays etc. Along came variations in how you paid for those holidays, [by cash, cheque, Green Shield Stamps, Credit Card, Loans Deposits and loans etc]. and DIY holidays whereby you paid separately for each facets of your holiday.
+As time moved on, holiday companies introduced, adventure, dual destinations, build your own holiday, line building holidays and go west globe holidays etc. Along came variations in how you paid for those holidays, (by cash, cheque, Green Shield Stamps, credit card, loans, deposits etc). and DIY holidays whereby you paid separately for each facet of your holiday.

-When Leisure credits were originally introduced, you paid an amount each week/month and were given credits.
-When enough credits were amassed, you booked your holidays, week-end away, spar days or balloon trip etc.
+When leisure credits were originally introduced, you paid an amount each week/month and were given credits.
+When enough credits were amassed, you booked your holidays, weekend away, spa days or balloon trip etc.

-They only received the merchant discount of a traveller booked with them.
+They only received the merchant discount if a traveller booked with them.

-This product consisted of selling the alleged discount up-front ad when a consumer paid what was asked they were a number credits, and should you cash the credits in, you were required to pay more money and with several credits, you could get what is was you wanted.
-Of course, there were variation to this theme, but essentially you bought into a represented discount.
+This product consisted of selling the alleged discount up-front and if as a consumer you paid what was asked, you were sold a number of credits.
+When you cashed the credits in, you were required to pay more money and with several credits, you could get what you wanted.
+Of course, there were variations to this theme, but essentially you bought into a represented discount.

 It was reported that the discount did not exist, the leisure days were non-existent, the prices were more expensive, and the legal service did not materialise therefore, many complained.
 When they did complain they were then harassed by a legal company.

-The system was a private closed loop currency system a needed to but did not, comply to the Electronic Money Regulations which are policed by the Financial Services Authority (FSA).
+The system was a private closed loop currency system which needed to but did not, comply to the Electronic Money Regulations which are policed by the Financial Services Authority (FSA).

 In short, it’s for each consumer to decide which holiday offers the best price and for the holiday they require.

-Timeshare and anti-timeshare products naturally compete however. in this case Leisure credits, they also targeted timeshare owners therefore, you would expect the timeshare industry would defend themselves and their products.
+Timeshare and anti-timeshare products naturally compete.
+However, in this case leisure credits also targeted timeshare owners therefore, you would expect the timeshare industry would defend themselves and their products.

-The timeshare industry and TESS (Timeshare Exit and Support Services) Ltd (TESS) investigated the matter and concluded that the products Eze Group sold were a sham, despite them being certified as being sold correctly by Eze Groups inhouse Lawyer Mr G Smith.
+The timeshare industry and TESS (Timeshare Exit and Support Services) Ltd investigated the matter and concluded that the products Eze Group sold were a sham, despite them being certified as being sold correctly by Eze Groups in-house lawyer Mr G Smith.

-Leisure Credits that targeted the timeshare industry products claimed all the timeshare products were unlawful that consumer would be paying substantial sums for the rest of the life and would receive no benefit which was untruthful.
+Leisure credits that targeted the timeshare industry products, claimed all the timeshare products were unlawful, that consumers would be paying substantial sums for the rest of their life and would receive no benefit, which was untruthful.
 They claim that by buying leisure credits they would save £000's and the hassle would be taken out of everything.
-The facts were that it was a “mug um and run” product and the seller were arrested charged and plead guilty to the rouse
+The facts were that it was a “mug 'em and run” product and the sellers were arrested, charged and plead guilty to the ruse.

-For 3 score years and more the timeshare product has suffered at the hands of bad and illegal operator’s, fake lawyers, fake re sellers and unscrupulous people who have crashed what essentially is a good product.
+For 3 score years and more the timeshare product has suffered at the hands of bad and illegal operators, fake lawyers, fake re sellers and unscrupulous people who have trashed what essentially is a good product.